 The Crudine Ridge Wind Farm is a 135MW wind energy project situated approximately 45 km south of Mudgee, NSW.

 The project consists of up to 37 wind turbines which will reach a maximum height of 160m from foundation to the uppermost blade tip.
-The project will also comprise access roads, internal electrical reticulation, temporary construction compounds, rock crushing facilities, concrete batching plant(s), a substation, an operations and maintenance facility, approximately 15 km of overhead transmission line and a switching station.
+The project will also comprise access roads, internal electrical reticulation, temporary construction compounds, rock crushing facilities, concrete batching plant(s), a substation, an operations and maintenance facility and approximately 15 km of overhead transmission line.

 The project will have a generation capacity of approximately 135 MW and will connect to the existing 132kV TransGrid transmission line approximately 15 km east of the substation site.